-The CO concentrations along Flight #7 resulting from SIC06 simulation are displayed by a dashed line in Figure 4c.
-Depending on the altitude the impact of Sichuan emissions range from 3 to 10 ppb.
-The most interesting differences between CNTL and SIC06 occurs between 19200 and 20000 s with the aircraft first descending from 17 to 14 km where it remains about 4000 s before ascending to 18.5 km.
-During the descent and the ascent, between 15 and 16 km, the measured CO concentrations are larger by ~10 ppbv than at 14 km resulting in two small CO peaks.
-The CNTL simulation reproduces these two peaks fairly well while they are absent from the SIC06 simulation (dotted line, Fig. 4c).
-The differences between the two simulations (~5 ppbv) is about half of the measured one.
-Nevertheless, the coincidence of measured and simulated peaks allows us to attribute to Sichuan emissions an increase of CO about 3-12 ppbv in the region of Kathmandu between 15 and 16 km on 8 August.
+The CO concentrations along Flight #7 resulting from the SIC06 simulation are displayed by a dashed line in Fig. 4c.
+Depending on the altitude, the impact of Sichuan emissions range from 3 to 10 ppb.
+The most interesting differences between the CNTL and SIC06 occurs between 19 200 and 20 000 s when the aircraft first descends from 17 to 14 km and where it remains for about 4000 s before ascending to

+18.5 km.
+During the descent and the ascent, between 15 and 16 km, the measured CO concentrations are larger by $\sim 10\,\mathrm{ppbv}$ than at 14 km, resulting in two small CO peaks.
+The CNTL simulation reproduces these two peaks fairly well, while they are absent from the SIC06 simulation (dotted line, Fig. 4c).
+The difference between the two simulations ($\sim 5\,\mathrm{ppbv}$) is about half of the measured CO concentration.
+Nevertheless, the coincidence of measured and simulated peaks allows us to attribute to Sichuan emissions the $\sim 3-12\,\mathrm{ppbv}$ increase in CO concentration in the region of Kathmandu between 15 and 16 km on 8 August.

-To further determine the impact of Sichuan emissions uplifted by the 7 August convective event we have computed the relative difference between CNTL and SIC06 simulations averaged over the AMA domain (20-35°N, 60-120°E).
-The evolution of the difference is displayed in Fig. 9 with the blue bars on top indicating the surface covered by deep convective clouds.
+To further determine the impact of Sichuan emissions uplifted by the 7 August convective event we have computed the relative difference between the CNTL and SIC06 simulations (= [CNTL minus SIC06] over [CNTL]) averaged over the AMA domain (20-35° N, 60-120° E).
+The evolution of the contribution of Sichuan is displayed in Fig. 9 with the blue bars on top indicating the surface covered by deep convective clouds.
 The impact in the lowermost layer (0.1-5 km) starts as soon as the emissions are turned off in the SIC06 simulation and increases steeply until the convection has developed on 7 August 12:00 UTC.
 Afterwards, the increase slows down in the lower layer because convection transports pollution in the upper layers where the impact increases.
-The impact remains very limited in the 5-10 km layer and is more important in the 10-15 and 15-20 km layers because convection detrainment occurs above 10 km.
-The impact decreases in the 0.1-5 km layer as soon as the emissions are back to normal in SIC06 (8
+The impact remains very limited in the 5-10 km layer and is more